Jerzy Vetulani: 1936–1952: Early years and rebellion

 Jerzy Vetulani recalled the war years as interesting, full of fascinating activity and exploring the surrounding world, undermining the collective, martyrological picture of despair and misery.
 Together with his younger brother Jan and their friend from the tenement house, Andrzej Mirocki, they founded an insect gatherer club.
 They gathered a diverse collection of butterflies.
 Irena Latinik-Vetulani never allowed her children witness a street execution.

 Jerzy Vetulani began his education in 1942 and immediately entered the second class of secret sets led by Mrs. Iwiczowa, as he was already able to read and write.
 From 1948 he attended the Henryk Sienkiewicz High School in Kraków, and then, after his liquidation, Bartłomiej Nowodworski High School, where he passed matura in 1952, obtaining a certificate with a distinction for best pupils.

 Already as a teenager, Jerzy Vetulani has completely walked away from religion.
 He described himself from a young age as “a rebel who did a lot of things in spite of his parents.”
 At the age of twelve he enrolled in the Union of Polish Youth.
 He was removed from the organization as a result of a typo in the school newspaper article.
 In the text he mistakenly and unconsciously, instead of “the basis of socialism” (podstawy socjalizmu), he wrote “the washers of socialism” (podsrawy socjalizmu).
-Later he also joined the Atheists and Freethought Club.
-He belonged to the Revolutionary Youth Union, a formation of idealistic communists who were striving for reform of Polish communist system that they considered defective.
+Later he joined the Association of Atheists and Freethinkers.
+He belonged to the Revolutionary Youth Union (Poland), a formation of idealistic communists who were striving for reform of Polish communist system that they considered defective.